johnboiles/esphome-hdmi-cec/README.md

 ## TODO

-* Adapt or rewrite the CEC driver to be interrupt-driven.
+* Adapt or rewrite the CEC driver to be fully interrupt-driven.
-* Format Python and C++ code
 * Add GitHub action to test the build
 * Write tests?
 * Fritzing (or similar) connection diagram